andylomas/picam_server/README.md

 4. Enable the Raspberry Pi camera using 'sudo raspi-config', selecting 'Interfacting Options' then 'Camera'.
 5. Install the requirements using 'python3 -m pip install -r requirements.txt'.

+To run the server:

+1. cd to the directory with

 If you want to automatically run on boot:

 1. Add 'sudo -u pi python3 /home/pi/code/python/picam_server/server.py &' to /etc/rc.local just before the final 'exit 0' statement.
 2. Change to boot using the command line interface using 'sudo raspi-config', selecting 'Boot Options' then 'Console Autologin'.

+## Notes

+The application saves all the pictures taken using unique names in the images directory of the project_root.
+These images aren't ever deleted by the server, so it will be necessary to occassionally empty this directory to avoid it filling up and the Raspberry Pi running out of disk space.